-When looking at a map and following the creases of expanding and ever-changing borders; running your fingertips down cascading valleys and scaling vertical mountain range inclines to finally rest your finger on China; you see it is truly massive.
+When looking at a map and following the creases of expanding and ever-changing borders; running your fingertips down cascading valleys and scaling vertical mountain range inclines to finally rest your finger on China; you see it is massive.

 Why do I travel?

 Travel isn’t about following the same path as others, staying in the same places, drinking in the same establishments and certainly not about having the same conversations.
-No, you should be leaving your own footprints in the dirt regardless if impressions from previous travellers exist or not.
+No, you should be making your own footprints in the dirt regardless if impressions from previous travellers exist or not.

 Guangxi Province, China